-Therefore, the process of creating an ideal customer profile gets easier as it helps you discern the demographic, location and other attributes of your targeted audience.
+Therefore, the process of creating an ideal customer profile gets easier as it helps you discern the demographic, location, and other attributes of your targeted audience.

 Once you identify your target audience, you will get the upper hand in the paid advertisement as well as customer engagement (we won’t get into too much detail as we will cover this part in the next title).

-Pro Tip: First analyze the social media channel where you are most likely to find your target audience.
+First, analyze the social media channel where you are most likely to find your target audience.